(last update: 9 June 2020)

 Club Records include the minutes of the Club and Board meetings, correspondence, record books, financial records and accounts, membership lists, corporate records, reports of committees, a copy of each Newsletter, and records of any other sort.

 All Club records (either by copies or originals), including corporate records, except the financial records, shall be maintained by, and are the responsibility of, the Secretary.
 The Treasurer shall maintain and be responsible for all financial records.

 All Club Records are open to inspection and copying by any Member at a reasonable time and place.
 No Member information may be disseminated to the public or used for commercial purposes.

 Section 3.
 Publication of Records

-The minutes of all Membership and Board meetings, the results of all elections, the creation of all committees and the members thereof, the annual budget, and the year-end Treasurer’s report shall be published in the Newsletter.
+The minutes of all Membership and Board meetings, the results of all elections, the creation of all committees and the members thereof, the annual budget, and the year-end Treasurer’s report shall be published online in the Montlake Flyer.